Manned Orbiting Laboratory: Initiation

 There remained the question of whether the improved performance compared to the automated KH-8 Gambit 3 satellite then under development justified the cost.
 The Director of Central Intelligence, Admiral William Raborn agreed that it might.
 McNamara took the proposal to President Lyndon Johnson on 24 August 1965, who approved it, and issued an official announcement at a press conference the following day.

 In January 1965, Schriever had appointed Brigadier General Harry L. Evans as his deputy for MOL.
 Evans had previously worked with Schriever in the USAF Ballistic Systems Division.
 He had also been the Corona program manager, and had supervised SAMOS, MIDAS and SAINT, together with the early communications and weather satellite programs.
 As well as being Schriever's deputy, Evans became Zuckert's Special Assistant for MOL on 18 January 1965.
-In this role, he reported directly to Zuckert, and was responsible for liaison between MOL and other agencies such as NASA.
+In this role, he reported directly to Zuckert, and was responsible for liaising between MOL and other agencies such as NASA.

 In the wake of Johnson's announcement of the program, MOL was given the designation Program 632A.
 The USAF announced the appointment of Schriever as MOL director and Evans as vice director, in charge of the MOL staff at the Pentagon, with Brigadier General Russell A. Berg as deputy director, in charge of the MOL staff at the Los Angeles Air Force Station in El Segundo, California.
 The MOL System Program Office (SPO) was created in March 1964 under Brigadier General Joseph S. Bleymaier, the Deputy Commander of the AFSC Space Systems Division (SSD).
 By August 1965, the MOL had a staff of 42 military and 23 civilian personnel.
 Schriever retired from the Air Force in August 1966, and was succeeded as head of the AFSC and MOL Program Director by Major General James Ferguson.
 Evans retired from the Air Force on 27 March 1968, and was replaced by Major General James T. Stewart.